ElForko/FF4_No_Leveling/readme.txt

 Have berserked characters only attack front row enemies to avoid back-row penalty

-Overhaul Cover so that Cecil takes damage from the covered character's row (instead of his, so you can't cover front-row guys from the back and take little damage).
-Also add a 1/8th chance for Cover not to trigger against weakened allies, so Cecil doesn't render low-health characters completely immune to physical damage
+Overhaul Cover so that Cecil takes damage from the covered character's row (instead of his, so you can't cover front-row characters from the back and take little damage).
+Also add a 1/8th chance for Cover not to trigger, so Cecil doesn't render covered or low-health characters completely immune to physical damage

 Have self-cast spells bring up an unmoveable hand like in FF6, instead of just skipping the selection phase of the cast menu sequence

-Alter menu so irrelevant stats like Level and Defense Multiplier aren't shown
+Alter menu so removed stats like Level and Defense Multiplier aren't shown

 Have attacks undo sleep status, like with charm

-Change debuff-on-hit algorithm to take something other than level into account (maybe magic defense, maybe vitality, or maybe replace defense multiplier with some new stat)

-Add a Stona spell, and a Stona potion/salve

 Have Dart and Kick use physical damage equation and not ignore defense.
 Give ninja stars Aerial attribute (so now fill the hole left by boomerang removal).
 Have Kick inflict 1/2 the damage of Fight (without elemental/racial bonuses) to all enemies.